 There are countless strategy frameworks out there, and we have already covered a few key frameworks which we think are extremely flexible and battle-tested over the years:

-The great thing about the Value Disciplines strategy framework is that it can be applied at any stage of your organization’s growth.
-Whether you’re just starting out, or an established multinational – Value Disciplines helps you get laser-focused on your business objectives.
+The great thing about the Value Disciplines framework, it can be applied at any stage of your organization's growth.
+Whether you're just starting out, or an established multinational - Value Disciplines helps you get laser-focused on your business objectives.

 So what are the Value Disciplines?